DS4PS/cpp-526-sum-2020/schedule.md

 ## Objects & Assignment

 Play the video below for an overview of objects and assignment in R.

-*Click on the video to navigate using bookmarks and timestamps.*
+* How to open a new script in RStudio
+* Arithmetic and the order of operations
+* Creating different objects with assignments
+* Using objects algebraically and arithmetically
+* Common conventions and limitations in naming objects

 <br>